Cannabis Safety

 Synthetic Cannabis

 Synthetic cannabinoids are not natural products.
 They are chemical mixtures created in a laboratory to mimic THC and sprayed on plant material to look like cannabis.
-There is no consistency in terms of content to the mixtures.
+There is no consistency in the content of the mixtures.
 These products vary in strength and psychoactive content.
 Hundreds of different synthetic cannabinoid chemicals are manufactured and sold each year at convenience stores, gas stations, head shops, and bodegas, as well as by individuals, under a variety of names, including K2, Spice, and other names.
-Users often believe they are safe, but many are illegal, contain other (often unknown) chemicals, and have unpredictable and harmful effects.
+Consumers often believe they are safe, but many are illegal, contain other (often unknown) chemicals, and have unpredictable and harmful effects.

 Cannabis and Opioid Use

-Some conditions that patients use medical cannabis for are, Opioid Use Disorder or Substance Use Disorder.
+Opioid Use Disorder and Substance Use Disorder are both conditions patients may choose to seek relief from with the assistance of medical cannabis.
 Cannabis is not recommended as an alternative for medication-assisted treatment.
 Individuals who use opioids should always talk with their healthcare provider, or a substance use counselor before using cannabis.
-Individuals can also call the Office of Addiction Services and Supports (1-877-846-7369) or visit oasas.ny.gov to learn more about addiction treatment.
+Individuals and families can also call the Office of Addiction Services and Supports (1-877-846-7369) or visit oasas.ny.gov to learn more about addiction treatment.